-At abutments, roofing underlay should be dressed and cut neatly.
-Membranes should be turned up by a 100mm minimum behind roof flashings, and sealed to adjacent prepared structure with the IKO Rubershield Joint Tape.
+At abutments, roofing underlay should be dressed and cut neatly, turned up by a 100mm minimum behind roof flashings.

-Any penetrations through the underlay should be protected from water ingress using IKO RubershieldJoint Tape or detailed to include proprietary seals specified and installed in accordance with the respective manufacturer's guidelines.
+Any penetrations through the underlay should be protected from water ingress using proprietary flashing systems, and installed in accordance with the respective manufacturer's guidelines.